Klementyna Grabowska

 Klementyna Grabowska née Wyganowska (1771–1831) was a Polish pianist and composer.
+She was born in the Duchy of Poznań and composed for solo piano, two sonatas, variations and polonaises.
+She was considered a good piano player in her time.
+She composed several pieces for piano which were published in Warsaw by Brezezina and Poznan by Szymon.

-She was born in Poznań and composed for piano.
-She married Józef Grabowski of Łukowa, and in 1831 moved to Paris.
+She married Józef Grabowski of Łukowa, and in 1831 moved to Paris where she was giving great concerts.
 She died there in 1831.
 Grabowska was also known as Countess Clementine.